mehwaffle10/Waffle_Balance/README.md

 - No longer drop ammo on death
 - Projectiles ignore no build zones, allowing them to destroy backwall in the flag room and behind shops
 - 50% Faster and can turn around easier
+- No longer turn around while firing or on cooldown
 - Can readd wheels after immobilizing
 - Driver is also gunner, gunner seat is removed
 - Vehicle driving changes to be able to drive over terrain better